101 Guide: How Much Does It Cost to Ship a Car?November 29, 2019

 For instance, there’s a high amount of vehicles waiting to be picked up in the Florida-to-East Coast route during the snowbird season.
 This is typically when the weather starts to warm up during March and April and people migrate to the northern states.
 It also extends to September and October when people move back down south again.

-Shipping your car during the holidays can both expensive and challenging to book because carrier staff are taking their holidays too.
+Shipping your car during the holidays can be both expensive and challenging to book because carrier staff are taking their holidays too.
 You may have a hard time shipping your car before Thanksgiving, Christmas, and other major holidays.

 Prices to ship a vehicle during these peak seasons can increase as much as $200-$300.
 In addition, hurricane season in states like California, Florida, and Texas may also affect availability and demand, which in turn affects car transporting costs.
 It’s ideal to choose off-season months to ship your car at a lower rate.